webpack --env prod

 Called while preparing the compiler environment, right after inizializing the plugins in the configuration file.

-hook, when the compiler environment setup is complete.
+Called right after the environment hook, when the compiler environment setup is complete.

 Adds a hook right before running the compiler.

-Hook into the compiler before it begins reading records
+Hook into the compiler before it begins reading records.

 Executes a plugin during watch mode after a new compilation is triggered but before the compilation is actually started.

-Called after a NormalModuleFactory
+Called after a NormalModuleFactory is created.

-Runs a plugin after a ContextModuleFactory
+Runs a plugin after a ContextModuleFactory is created.

 Executes a plugin after compilation parameters are created.

-variable is initialized as follows:
+compilationParamsThe compilationParams variable is initialized as follows:

 compilationParams = {